 Brian Gallagher works on applications of machine learning for a variety of science and national security questions.
 He’s also a group leader, student mentor, and the new director of LLNL’s Data Science Challenge.

 The ADAPD program held a virtual meeting to highlight science-based, data-driven analysis work to advance AI innovation and AI-enabled systems to enhance the U.S. nuclear proliferation detection activities.

 LLNL is looking for participants and attendees from industry, research institutions and academia for the first-ever Machine Learning for Industry Forum (ML4I), a three-day virtual event starting Aug.
-10. The event is sponsored by LLNL’s High Performance Computing Innovation Center and the Data Science Institute.
+10.

 Led by computational scientist Youngsoo Choi, the Data-Driven Physical Simulation reading group has been meeting biweekly since October 2019.
 The pandemic almost disbanded the group... until it turned into a virtual seminar series.